How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-Common Questions and Answers
+Common Questions & Answers

-What are the best natural methods to free a shower drain?
+What are the best natural methods to unblock the shower drain?

-Can I make use of chemical drain cleaners to free my shower?
+Do I need to utilize chemical drain cleaners clear my shower?

-When should I get in touch with a professional plumber for my blocked shower drain?
+When should I call a professional plumber for my shower drain that is blocked?

 Conclusion